I am Steve Hurley and welcome to Explaining Science !!

-I started this popular science blog back in April 2014, and it has gradually grown over the years to have around 2,500 followers.
-It is now considered by the aggregator site feedspot.com to be one of the top astronomy blogs on the internet and has also been mentioned on the BBC news website.
+I started this blog back in April 2014, and the it has steadily grown to have over 6 000 followers.
+It’s considered by the aggregator site feedspot.com to be one of the top astronomy blogs on the interne and has been mentioned on the BBC news website.

 Explaining Science contains articles on astronomy, space and space travel – written at a level which is easily accessible to the non-scientist but without being dumbed down.
-This is often a difficult balance to achieve, but I hope I manage it most of the time!
+This can be a difficult balance to achieve, but I hope I manage it most of the time!

 Videos, books and favourite posts